postcss/postcss-bem-linter/README.md

 you would like to be able to chain state classes to your component classes, as in `.Component.is-open`, your regular expression needs to allow for this chaining.

-Also note that *pseudo-classes and pseudo-elements must be at the end of sequences, and will be ignored*.
-Instead of `.Component:first-child.is-open` you should use `.Component.is-open:first-child`.
-The former will trigger a warning.
+Also note that *pseudo-classes and pseudo-elements will be ignored if they occur at the end of the sequence*.
+Instead of `.Component:first-child.is-open`, you should use `.Component.is-open:first-child`.
+The former will trigger a warning unless you've written a silly complicated regular expression.

 #### Preset Patterns

-You can use a preset pattern by passing a string as the `pattern`, and, if needed, an `options` object, as in `bemLinter('suit', { namespace: 'twt' })`.
-Options are pattern-specific.

 The following preset patterns are available: